stanete/stanete.github.io/about.md

 Hey 🖖

-My name is David Stanete and I'm a Product Engineer.
-I've been working mostly in tech startups with special focus on consumer products.
-I try to create rock SOLID, clean, testable and maintainable software.

-Here I create posts for sharing thoughts and ideas about software engineering.
+My name is David Stanete and I'm a Product Engineer, now a Tech Lead at [Creditas](https://www.creditas.com).
+Here I just share what I learn so take what you read here with a grain of salt.

 I'm on twitter as [@stanete](https://twitter.com/stanete) and you can also subscribe and receive an email every time I create a new post.